-AW-Drones (Airworthiness of mass-market drones) is a project aiming to support the on-going EU regulatory process for the definition of technical rules, standards and procedures for civilian drones.
+AW-Drones (“Airworthiness of mass-market drones”) is a project being developed within the EU research program H2020 with the aim to support the on-going EU regulatory process for the definition of technical rules, standards and procedures for civilian drones.
 This will enable safe, environmentally sound and reliable operations in the EU.

 The upcoming new EASA Regulation will identify three categories of UAS operation (Open, Specific, Certified), with an increasing level of risk.
-AW Drones will focus mainly on the first two categories as they represent the majority of mass-market applications, applying to them the following standards:
+As outlined in the SESAR European Drones Outlook Study (published at the end of 2016), around 95 % of commercial drone operations are going to be conducted in the ‘Open’ and ‘Specific’ categories; therefore, AW Drones will focus mainly on these two categories as they represent the majority of mass-market applications.

 - Command, Control and Communication